-- Avoid categorising anyone according to race, religion, sex, or appearance.
+- Avoid categorising individuals by way of, sex, race, ethnicity disability or appearance.

-- Not criticise any other trainer, examiner or road safety organisation.
+- Tutors should be professional in their role and refrain from criticising any other trainer, examiner, or road safety organisation.

-Tuition and Group activities are intended to be constructive, informative and enjoyable for all members.
-If a group member has a concern or a complaint about another group member or a group activity they are encouraged to raise the matter with any member of the Committee for assistance or guidance.
-If the matter cannot be suitable resolved informally, the Committee will seek full details of the incident and conduct an investigation to identify what action needs to be taken in accordance with the Disputes and Resolution procedure.
+Tuition and group activities are intended to be constructive, informative, and enjoyable for all.
+If a member has a concern or a complaint about another individual within the group, they are encouraged to raise the matter via the appropriate training officer, group office bearer or committee member as soon as is practicable.
+If the matter cannot be suitably resolved informally, the Committee will seek full details of the incident and investigate it to identify what action is required in accordance with the Disputes and Resolution procedure.